chips-blockchain/bet/docs/protocol/predictable_betting.md

 		"confirmed_bets":[],
 }
 ```
-From the GUI the player picks one or multiple bets and send the info to the BE, lets say the player selects the bet "A wins on B" in that case the info the GUI send to BE is in the fowm as shown below:
+From the GUI the player picks one or multiple bets and send the info to the BE, lets say the player selects the bet "A wins on B" in that case the info the GUI send to BE is in the form as shown below:
 ```
 {
 	"method":	"bets_selected",